New Science Ventures

-Pakal Technologies is a semiconductor manufacturing company focused on transforming the IGBT market through its innovative IGTO-based semiconductors.
-These semiconductors utilize IGTO, a silicon device designed as a direct replacement for traditional IGBTs, offering substantial performance improvements.
-By providing efficient, scalable, and compatible solutions, Pakal Technologies aims to address longstanding power conversion challenges and deliver enhanced capabilities to its clients.
+Pakal Technologies specializes in the development of IGTO-based semiconductors aimed at transforming the IGBT market.
+The company's semiconductors utilize IGTO, a silicon device designed as a direct replacement for IGBTs, offering substantial performance enhancements.
+This technology provides clients with efficient, scalable, and compatible semiconductor solutions to address power conversion challenges.

 Glydways